Mabel Jansen: Background

 Jansen was the youngest of six children, a daughter of Samuel Henri Pellissier (1850 - 1921) and a granddaughter of Rev. Jean Pellissier, a French missionary who arrived in South Africa in 1831 and took over the London Missionary Society's mission station at Bethulie in the southern Free State on behalf of the French Missionary Society after Rev. Clark abandoned the work in July 1833 as hopeless.
 Her mother, Josephine Elise Johanna Roux (1857 - 1907), was a daughter of Rev. Piet Roux (1825 - 1913), the first pastor and founder of the Dutch Reformed community of Smithfield.

 Jansen was educated in Bethulie and later Riversdale, Western Cape.
-She matriculated at Girl's School in Paarl and was placed first in the senior certificate examination in South Africa.
+She matriculated at Girls' School in Paarl and was placed first in the senior certificate examination in South Africa.
 She completed a MA in Greek and Latin at the Huguenot College in Wellington, Western Cape in 1909.
 The accepted work for an educated women at that time was botany or teaching, so after a year as a teacher she was appointed a lecturer at the Training College in Pietermaritzburg.